 When it comes to apps here are the top picks, curated from Ian Cleary’s article on RazorSocial.

 - Curata: A content curation software allowing you to discover, organise and share content relevant to your interests.
 It uses technology that learns your “content taste” and delivers accordingly.

 - Feedly: Works well for aggregating RSS feeds.
 You can create and categorise feeds of valuable content from articles, blogs and websites most relevant to you.

 - Pocket: Probably the easiest tool to use on this list.
 It allows you to save articles, images or videos from the web and organise them in lists.
 If you download the Pocket software, you can save your content in just one click.
 It also analyses your saved articles and makes recommendations.

-- it!: Great for the time-poor – this tool allows you to create boards of specific topics, which you can then add related content to.
+- it!: Great for the time-poor – this tool allows you to create boards of specific topics, to which you can then add related content.

 - Triberr: Join a ‘tribe’ of bloggers to view all their latest blog posts and easily source high-quality and relevant content.

 Content curation can be a great way to keep reminding your audience that you’re there, and you’re in the know.
 While there are a number of factors to consider before jumping in, there are many tools to help you find and schedule your content well.
 Happy curating!